fboender/cfgtrack/README.md

     $ sudo cfgtrack track /etc/apt/apt.conf.d/50unattended-upgrades

-Note that cfgtrack keeps a copy of the files that are tracked in a seperate dir.
+Note that cfgtrack keeps a copy of the files that are tracked in a separate directory.
 If you track large directories (which you really shouldn't), this will take up twice as much space.

 To show differences between the last time you ran 'compare' and now: